 Q Clip

 Parameters Log Clip

-Input layer V lines [EPSG:4326] This algorithm clips a vector layer using the features of an additional polygon layer.
+Input layer V Ines [EPSG:4326] This algorithm dips a vector layer using the features of an additional polygon layer.
 Only the

-Selected features only Overlay layer 2 parts of the features in the Input layer that fall within the polygons of the Overlay layer will be added to the resulting layer.
+Selected features only parts of the features in the Input layer that fall within the polygons of the Overlay layer will be

-🖙 aoi [EPSG:4326]
+Overlay layer added to the resulting layer.

-Selected features only although properties such as area or length of the features will be modified by the dipping operation.
+aoi [EPSG:4326] Selected features only The attributes of the features are not modified, although properties such as area or length of th features will be modified by the clipping operatio

-Clipped If such properties are stored as attributes, those
+Clipped

-/coastline-aoi.gpkg
+/coastline-aoi.gpkg If such properties are stored as attributes, thos graduates will have to be manually updated.

-V Open output file after running algorithm
+✓ Open output file after running algorithm 4

-0% 5 Cancel
+0% 5 Cano

 Run as Batch Process Run Close Help